Asia Atlantic Airlines

 Asia Atlantic Airlines (เอเชีย แอตแลนติก แอร์ไลน์ส) was a charter airline headquartered in Bangkok, Thailand.
 It was a subsidiary of the Japanese travel agency H.I.S.
+The airline ceased operations on 30 October 2018.

-It was recently relaunched and rebranded as Air Thailand.
+In April 2024, Asia Atlantic Airlines rebranded as AirThailand.
+However, on 20 February 2026, the Civil Aviation Authority of Thailand (CAAT) removed the carrier from its list of Air Operator Certificate (AOC) holders.
+This regulatory move effectively terminated the airline's plans for a relaunch.

 History

 Asia Atlantic Airlines (AAA) launched initiated operations on maiden flight departed Suvarnabhumi Airport for Narita International Airport on August 19, 2013.

 The airline was a joint venture between Japanese travel agent H.I.S and Thai hotelier Baiyoke Group.

 Asia Atlantic Airlines operated out of two hubs: Bangkok Suvarnabhumi and Tokyo Narita International Airport.
 The fleet consisted of two B767-300ERs with two configurations – the first one (HS-AAC) had 252 seats, including 12 business and 240 economy class; and the second one (HS-AAB) consisted of 261 seats, with 18 business and 243 economy class seats.

 Corporate affairs

 The airline head office was on the 11th floor of the Times Square Building in Khlong Toei District, Bangkok.